 Slides or posters which either a) have been reviewed and approved previously and used again for a different presentation or b) have been prepared using only published HeartShare data do not need to reviewed again by the PAS Committee.
 Copies of the slides or poster along with a description of the presentation (meeting name, purpose, date) should be sent to the DTC to include in the HeartShare bibliography.
-Presentations that include a few slides with published HeartShare data but do not focus on HeartShare studies do not have to be reported to the DTC.
+Presentations that include a few slides with published HeartShare data, but do not focus on HeartShare studies do not have to be reported to the DTC.

-Policies for Design Papers and Abbreviated Communications
+Design Papers

-Design Paper Preparation and Submission

 Preparation and submission of design papers should, in general, follow the process outlined above.
 However, prioritization and a Writing Topic Proposal may not be required.
 In lieu of a WC, the Lead Authors may submit an abstract/paragraph to the DTC for distribution to the PAS Committee Chairs.
 Additionally, when only a small group has been leading the design, there may not be a need to have every site represented on the WC.
 The PAS Committee Chairs should be consulted for questions of authorship in such instances.
 Once the PAS Committee Chairs approve the proposed authorship, site PIs will be contacted to seek their concurrence with the proposed author from their site.
 There will not be a general call to all sites for proposed authors in this case.

-Abbreviated Communication Preparation and Submission
+Abbreviated Communications

-Preparation and submission of letters to the editor and other abbreviated communications should, in general, follow the process outlined for abstracts and manuscripts.
+Preparation and submission of letters to the editor and other abbreviated communications should, in general, follow the process outlined for abstracts.
 The PAS Committee Chairs may review these administratively or instead decide to refer them for full PAS Committee review.
 The PAS Committee Chairs should be consulted for questions of authorship on such communications.

 Publication Process Documentation